 Another idea is to rent out live, potted Christmas trees.
 Christmas Trees can be offered for sale or rent, so that customers have the option of planting them in their yard or returning them to you.
 Green University® LLC students have the opportunity to pursue these kinds of projects if they are interested in developing them more.

 - Thermal Depolymerization: A company named Changing World Technologies has created a process called 'thermal depolymerization' that is designed to turn almost any carbon-based waste product into high quality oil, clean burning gas, and purified minerals that have many industrial applications.
 Examples of waste that can be turned into these useful products include turkey guts, tires, plastic bottles, harbor-dredged muck, old computers, garbage, medical waste, oil-refinery residues, and even biological weapons like anthrax spores.

 At present many computers are "recycled" by shipping them to poor countries like China where a few valuable parts are salvaged, and the rest is torched in landfills, filling the skies with choking, toxic smoke.
 Thermal depolymerization can convert this waste into useful resources instead, either at a profit, or at no greater expense than the current "recycling" method.
 The technology is new but in existence, and it only needs investors and customers to keep it rolling.

-Interesting Stuff?
+Interested?
 Check out our